Background pattern

 What to do if the control window remains red after pressing the button (Figure H).

-Read all the steps from 2.1 to 2.7 before using.
+Read the complete steps from 2.1 to 2.7 before using.
 Do not tilt it.

-Do not press the orange button while inhaling.
+Do not keep the orange button pressed while inhaling.

 Figure J

 A “click” will let you know that you have inhaled correctly.
-Continue breathing in as long as possible after hearing the “click”.
+Continue inhaling for as long as possible after hearing the “click”.
 Some patients may not hear the “click”.
 Use the control window to make sure you have inhaled correctly.

-Some patients may experience a sensation of sand in their mouth, or a slightly sweet or bitter taste.
-Do not inhale an extra dose if you do not notice any taste or do not feel anything after inhaling.
+Some patients may experience a gritty sensation in the mouth or a slightly sweet or bitter taste.
+Do not inhale an extra dose if you do not notice any taste or feel nothing after inhaling.

 Stop and check: